tlabarta/gale-shapley-multilayer/README.md

 # Gale-Shapley Extension for two layers of preferences

 This respository contains an extension to the [Gale-Shapley algorithm](https://dl.acm.org/doi/abs/10.5555/68392).
-The extension first presented in the publication by Martin Aleksandrov and Tobias Labarta: "Fighting Passenger Harassment During Taxi Rides".
+The extension was presented in the publication by **Martin Aleksandrov and Tobias Labarta: "Fighting Passenger Harassment During Taxi Rides"**.

 The graphic below shows the code architecture.
+Required packages can be found in **requirements.txt**.

 ![Architecture](https://user-images.githubusercontent.com/93525195/221872989-0fec4a7e-a9f1-4942-9644-92e2d89537fc.png)